Logotype for Embla Medical

 Medicare coverage expansion overview

-• Largest Medicare coverage expansion in 25 years, effective September 1, broadening access for lower activity amputees to advanced prosthetic technologies, especially microprocessor knees and feet.
+• Largest Medicare coverage expansion in 25 years took effect September 1, significantly increasing access to advanced prosthetic technology, especially microprocessor knees, for lower activity amputees.

-• Medicare now covers microprocessor-controlled knees (MPKs) for less-mobile amputees, expanding access to advanced prosthetic technology.
+• Medicare now covers microprocessor-controlled knees (MPKs) and, in some cases, advanced prosthetic feet for less-mobile amputees, expanding access to sophisticated devices.

-• New functional level characteristics clarify patient activity levels, likely shifting some amputees to higher functional categories, increasing access to advanced devices and reimbursement opportunities.
+• New functional level (K-level) characteristics clarify patient activity levels, likely shifting some amputees to higher K-levels and increasing their access to advanced devices.

-• These changes apply to all lower extremity amputees, not just those with above-knee amputations, affecting roughly 75% of the amputee market.
+• These changes apply to all lower extremity amputees, not just the less mobile group, affecting a broad segment of the market.

 Market and payer landscape